geraldhinson/geraldhinson.github.io/_posts/2025-06-01-GlennAndLaurel-HousePrayerAnswer.md

 I share it here <b> because I want you to have faith and to know God like we do.</b> And part of that is us all sharing our stories with each other - a lot more than has become our habit in these modern, sometimes discouraging times.

-This experience became one of several 'anchors' in my and Jina's lives.
-Remembering it has given us courage when times have been hard.
-It has helped us to <b>know with confidence</b> that God is with us every step of the way.
+This experience became one of numerous 'anchors' in my and Jina's lives - and such anchors are important because they remind us to have courage when times are hard.
+They help us to deeply <b>know, with confidence, that God is with us</b> every step of the way.

-<b><i>Dare to seek God.
+><b><i>Dare to seek God.
 Don't be passive.
 Engage with Him.
 Ask Him to reveal Himself to you - ask Him to help you see His many signs that you may be missing.

 God delights in delighting us and is 100% ok with our struggles and doubts as we stumble down this path called life.